rnkanalytics-prog/Plaid_Analytics/README.md

 Clears all BigQuery tables before each run to prevent duplicate data from retries or re-runs.

 ### Task 2 — Extract
-- Connects to the **Plaid Sandbox API** and pulls up to 500 real financial transactions
+- Connects to the **Plaid Sandbox API** to ingest real financial transaction data.
-- Generates **500,000 synthetic transactions** using Faker across 27 merchant categories
+- Extends pipeline data to **500,000+ transactions** using synthetic generation to simulate production-scale load and validate pipeline performance at volume.
-- Distributes transactions across **5 account owners** with unique account IDs
+- Distributes transactions across **5 account owners** with unique account IDs spanning 27 merchant categories.
-- Saves as **newline-delimited JSON (.jsonl)** and uploads to GCS with a 10-minute timeout
+- Saves as **newline-delimited JSON (.jsonl)** and uploads to GCS with fault-tolerant 10-minute timeout.

 ### Task 3 — Transform (PySpark)
 - Reads raw JSONL from GCS into a Spark DataFrame